RandomDudeXLD/Aeternus-Changelogs/README.md

 **Version 3.6.5: Released on March ??th, 2026**
 - Re-designed the bot.
-- Updated the Help Command to include oversights of Version 3.6.
+- Updated the Help Command to include oversights from Version 3.6.
 - Updated the Entries Handler.
 - Updated the ToS and Privacy Policy.
+- The text for all responses has been changed and improved.

 **Version 3.7: Released on ?? ??, 2026**